Fly the L-39 Albatros in Prague, near its Place of Birth

+The L-39 is a Czech-built jet aircraft.
+What would be more obvious than flying it right there?
 Fly the L-39 right in the Czech Republic with the test pilots of Aero Vodochody.
 Those men who helped to develop the L-39ZO and its successor, the L-159.

-Take an L-39 ride!
+Take an L-39 ride

-The L-39 is a great aircraft to take a joyride.
-More powerful than any piston engine two-seater, it is made for maximum maneuverability and flight experience.
+More powerful than any piston engine two-seater, it is made for maximum manoeuvrability and flight experience.
 As the L-39 is a trainer, both the instructor and the trainee (that is, you) have a fully-equipped cockpit and a great view.
-Thanks to its short and straight wings, the L-39 can perform stunning maneuvres and push up to +8 / -4 G. Even if it doesn’t go supersonic, it’s great value for money and a thrill you’ll never forget.
+Thanks to its short and straight wings, the L-39 can perform stunning manoeuvres and push up to +8 / -4 G. Even if it doesn’t go supersonic, it’s a great value for money and a thrill you’ll never forget.

 What’s included in an L-39 flight near Prague?